ailabstw/FL-validator/README.md

     ```bash
       "draftRun", false
     ```
+    All your GRPC interfaces should immediately return OK once you have received ```"draftRun", true```.

 * 5. After you have set 1-3 above, you can simply run our validator with command as below.